therightstuff/aws-cdk-js-dev-guide/README.md

 It is valuable and necessary to go through the following steps to familiarize yourself with the tools.

 - create a programmatic user in IAM with admin permissions
-- if you're using visual studio code (recommended), [configure aws toolkit](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/setup-toolkit.html)
+- if you're using [Visual Studio Code](https://code.visualstudio.com/) (recommended), [configure the AWS toolkit](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/setup-toolkit.html)
 - set up credentials with the profile id "default"
 - get the 12 digit account id from My Account in console
 - follow [the CDK hello world tutorial](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html#hello_world_tutorial)